 The Gran Chaco region is located in the southeastern corner of the department of Santa Cruz, bordering Argentina and Paraguay.
 It is characterized as a harsh and almost impenetrable flat land of thick brush, cacti, grassy expanses, and some forested areas.
 The region is hot and dry; however, it is highly diverse in terms of its flora and fauna.

 The Tropical Lowlands region includes all of Bolivia north and east of the Andes.
 Although comprising over two-thirds of the national territory, the region is sparsely populated.
 Most of Bolivia's important rivers are located here.

 Differences in topography and climate separate the lowlands into three areas:

 the drier rolling hills of the central area

 the semi-arid southeastern area

-The flat northern area is made up of the Beni and Pando departments and the northern part of the Cochabamba Department.
+The flat northern area comprises the Beni and Pando departments and the northern part of the Cochabamba Department.
 It consists of tropical rainforests.
-Because much of the topsoil is underlain by clay hardpan, drainage is poor and heavy rainfall periodically converts vast parts of the region to swampland.
+However, because much of the topsoil is underlain by clay hardpan, drainage is poor, and heavy rainfall periodically converts vast parts of the region to swampland.

-The northern lowlands are drained by wide, slow-moving rivers.
-The largest of these rivers, the Mamoré, Beni, and Madre de Dios, all flow northward into the Madeira River in Brazil and eventually into the Amazon River.
+Wide, slow-moving rivers drain the northern lowlands.
+The largest of these rivers, the Mamoré, Beni, and Madre de Dios, flow northward into the Madeira River in Brazil and eventually into the Amazon River.